ishandandekar/Churnobyl/README.md

 - Suddenly, since 2 3 runs RandomForest is now the best model, dont know how this changed.
 - Wandb cant seem to log preprocessors, still have to figure this out
   > Did some experimentation, `wandb` is only logging the new preprocessors, only if I delete the previous versions, idk what other fix there is.
 But this'll have to do right now.
 I'll have to figure out the `encoder_oe` stuff before I tackle this.
-- custom transformation functions referrenced in [pipeline](./churnobyl/pipeline.py) need to be written again in [api code](./serve/api.py)
 - There is no code for imputing values in pipeline. **This has been set aside temporalily**
-- The pipeline isn't entirely automated.
-The hyperparameter-tuning still only tunes random forest and XGBoost models.
-This needs to converted into a `.yaml` configuration that can be set in the [./churnobyl/conf/config.yaml](./churnobyl/conf/config.yaml)
 - The API serving code can be still be optimized.
 There is too much code that might seem to complicate things.
 Better serving solutions still need to be tested.
 - The code for monitoring can be a pain.
 Creating a branch for the Streamlit dashboard is one of the solutions.
 - For setting up configuration variables right now, `.yaml` seems the way to go.
 Some other ways like using a `.env` file can also be a method that can be benefiticial for setting up AWS credentials locally.
-- Uploading `.log` files can become a conflict when there are multiple developers
 - DEV notes are still needed to be added for future MLEs
 - Model training doesn't support `StackingClassifier`